Top Ten Things to do in Krabi

 One beautiful road is the road along to the Thalane Bay Kayak center.
 The road winds right along the side of the coast.
 The beaches are more occupied by fishermen and locals collecting crabs than tourists.
 Its not so great for swimming but the view across Thalane Bay is amazing.

 Then there is Phanom Bencha National Park, its about 30 minutes from Aonang along small local roads.
 The park is home to the highest mountain in Krabi and also has a wonderful waterfall called Huay Tho.
 Entrance is only 100thb for non-Thai Nationals and is well worth it.
 The park is incredibly well maintained with beautiful forests and some truly epic trees!
 The waterfall is about a ten minute walk from the main entrance along a wide easy to walk pathway.
 There are several levels to the waterfall with each having its own natural pool.
 The bottom is the perfect place for kids to have a splash in the cool water surrounded by real forest.
-In dry season (February to April), there is less water so the waterfall is less impressive, but the park itself is just a really nice place to spend some time.
-Park staff are friendly and helpful.
+In dry season (January to May), there is less water so the waterfall is less impressive, but the park itself is just a really nice place to spend some time.
+Park staff are friendly and helpful and the place really is kept spotlessly clean.
 They do have some bungalows and even tents for rent ranging in price from about 400thb (tent) up to 1200thb for a two room bungalow.
 So, if you like to have some time in real peace and quiet it might be an idea.
 The park never gets crowded with just a handful of small groups of Thai families and foreign tour groups visiting each day.
 Take a look on our facebook page for some recent pictures.
 The Park is nearby to our favorite elephant camp (the elephant camp is not an official part of the Park).

 Phanom Bencha National Park is a really perfect place to visit on a rented motorbike, the roads are local and quiet (although watch out for the holes!) if you need directions just drop us an email and we'll be happy to help.